dmitrypol/dmitrypol.github.io/_posts/2016-11-01-rails-many-dbs.md

 ---
-title: "Using Rails with many different databases"
+title: "Rails with different DBs"
 date: 2016-11-01
-categories: rails redis mongo mysql
+categories: rails redis mongo
+redirect_from:
+  - /rails/redis/mongo/mysql/2016/11/01/rails-many-dbs.html
 ---

 It is easy to find articles online debating pros and cons of different databases.
 Often they have titles like "Why you should never use X DB".
 And yes, different databases have different strengths and weaknesses.
 Choosing a DB that does not fit the long term needs can be a costly decision.